typegoose/auto-increment/README.md

 await doc.save();
 ```

 Note: `AutoIncrementIDSkipSymbol` can also be set inside hooks, but hooks might be called before others.
+Note: `AutoIncrementIDSkipSymbol` cannot be used for `.create`, because `AutoIncrementIDSkipSymbol` works on the current document and `.create({ [AutoIncrementIDSkipSymbol]: true })` will not transfer symbols to the document

 #### incrementBy